 Where can I get information about specific Summer Fellowships?

 General information is below.
-You should carefully review the relevant CDOnline postings for the most detailed information, including application requirements.
-Email announcements will be sent to the 1L and 2L class listservs announcing the application window during the Spring Semester, and providing general guidance.
+Once they are available, you should carefully review the relevant CDOnline postings for the most detailed information, including application requirements.
+Email announcements will be sent to the 1L and 2L students announcing the application window during the Spring Semester, and providing general guidance.

 What else do I need to know?